Parent nights and school choice

 Are you a parent of a 5th or 8th-grader, and you were invited to a “Parent Night” for a different school?

 Those events may seem like “orientations” and you might get the impression that, by being at a "Parent Night," your child is already enrolled in that school.
 That is not the case.
-Parent Nights are intended to be give you an opportunity to learn more about what a school has to offer, but no actual enrollment takes place.
+Parent Nights are intended to be give you an opportunity to learn more about what a school has to offer, but no actual enrollment or transfer takes place.

 If you’re a parent of a 5th or 8th grader about to move up to a new middle or high school, the only school in which you’re guaranteed a place is in your neighborhood school.